Update: Introduction and ‘Design,’ ‘Interior,’ ‘Platform & Specifications,’ ‘Production,’ and ‘Release Date’ sections updated.

 The John Cooper Works trim is about added sportiness, achieved with a unique front and rear design.
 High-gloss black front grille frame and logo, motorsport roof finished in a contrasting Chili Red color, hood stripes (red/black), etc. are some of the styling highlights of this trim.

 Bespoke EV platform

 According to a report Express released on September 4, 2022, Dr. Thomas Becker, Vice President – Sustainability and Mobility Strategy, BMW Group, suggests that the company is not worried about the short range of MINI EVs.
 He says that many MINI customers reside in urban and suburban locations and don’t necessarily travel thousands of kilometers.
 They use their MINIs for commuting.
-Moreover, there’s a strong possibility that these customers already have a longe-range model as their primary vehicle for traveling distances.
+Moreover, there’s a strong possibility that these customers already have a long-range model as their primary vehicle for traveling distances.

 A more driver’s car

-Production of the next-gen MINI Cooper Electric will take place at a new Chinese plant of Spotlight Automotive Limited, a joint venture between BMW Group and Great Wall Motor.
+Initially, production of the MINI Cooper will take place at a new Chinese plant of Spotlight Automotive Limited, a joint venture between BMW Group and Great Wall Motor.
 Located in Zhangjiagang, Jiangsu Province, this factory will have an annual production capacity of 160,000 units.
-The next-gen electric MINI Cooper 2-door is less than a year away from production (September 2023), as per the Autocar report filed on March 22, 2022.
+Series production of the ‘Cooper E’ and ‘Cooper SE’ will begin in November 2023, as per an exclusive MotoringFile story published on February 2, 2023.

 MINI U.S. sales

-With a new spacious interior, a punchier powertrain, and a competitive price tag, the next-generation MINI Electric will be truer to the brand’s roots than the current model.
+One in five MINI models sold in Europe is all-electric.
+With a new spacious interior, a punchier powertrain, and a competitive price tag, the MINI Cooper will be truer to the brand’s roots than the current model.
 While most EV customers in the States prefer bigger cars, mostly SUVs, the 2-door hatch is a novelty that is sure to stand out.